pricing

 Time-to-market is the name of the game.
 You may change your product substantially again and again, and learn from your growing user base how to improve it further.
 What happens when you finally bring your product to the market?
 You keep building it to stay ahead of your competitors (they will surely do the exact same thing to try to outrun you).

 Whoever does this faster becomes the market leader.
 There is no finish line, and only sky is the limit.
-We call it ‘Software Product Engineering’.
+We call this ‘Continuous Product Engineering’.

 Which approach is right for you?